On the Easter weekend there are usually egg hunts, Easter brunches and other spring-themed holiday activities in Vancouver.

 Whether you’re young or older, the following are activities everyone can enjoy:

-- Cherry Blossom Viewing – the blossoms are finally out and there’s lots to admire over the Easter Weekend.
+- Cherry Blossom Viewing – the blossoms are finally out and there’s a lot to admire over the Easter Weekend.
 Check out the Vancouver Cherry Blossom Festival for information on cherry blossom-related events and a map of where to find the best blossoms.
 (Note: most events were cancelled in 2020 and will hopefully return in 2021.)

 - Enjoy the Outdoors – if the weather is good, go for a stroll or cycle along one of Vancouver’s best places to walk, jog or cycle.
 Or go exploring at one of Vancouver’s best places in parks and nature.
-Take a picnic, enjoy the blossoms and admire the early spring flowers (while thinking of all your poor friends still recovering from winter in other parts of the country).
+Take a picnic, enjoy the blossoms and admire the spring flowers.

-- Live Entertainment – enjoy some live entertainment in town, whether that be the Vancouver Canucks playing hockey at Rogers Arena, or a play or concert at various locations.
+- Live Entertainment – enjoy some live entertainment in town such as a play or concert at various locations.
 Check out Vancouver Shows and Entertainment to see what’s on in town.

 Top Restaurants for Easter Brunch